HydrogeomorphologyTools/DTM-Inpainting-surface-roughness-restitution/README.md

 Credits to John D'Errico (2012) for the inpaint_nans function (https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint-nans) and to
 Wolfgang Schwanghart for the amazing Topo-Toolbox set of tools (https://www.mathworks.com/matlabcentral/fileexchange/50124-topotoolbox) (here I'm using rasterread and rasterwrite functions)

-Usage example: clone or dowload the repository: https://github.com/HydrogeomorphologyTools/DTM-Inpainting-surface-roughness-restitution and run the present script "as is" with the provided inputs and dependance files.
+Usage example: clone or dowload the repository: https://github.com/HydrogeomorphologyTools/DTM-Inpainting-surface-roughness-restitution

+Then run the main script (Inpaint_DTM_roughness_restitution.m) "as is" with the provided inputs and dependance files.
 Investigation is still needed on DTM-related performance.
 Enjoy!